Radar scalloping: Moving Target Indicator

-Scalloping occurs when the radial velocity of the reflector induces an integer multiple of a 360 degree phase shift between two or more transmit pulses.
+Scalloping occurs when the radial velocity of the reflector induces an odd integer multiple of a 360 degree phase shift between two or more transmit pulses.

 Radar scalloping for MTI radar begins to become a concern when the radial velocity is greater than the following value.

 This occurs near multiples of 15 m/s for an L-Band radar with pulse repetition frequency of 1kHz (10m/s to 20m/s, 25m/s to 35m/s, 40m/s to 50m/s, and so on).

 Pulse-Doppler Radar

 Scalloping for pulse-Doppler radar involves blind velocities created by the clutter rejection filter.
 A two PRF detection schemes will have detection gaps with a pattern of discrete ranges, each of which has a blind velocity.

 Scalloping happens in a two PRF detection scenario when target velocity produces a blind velocity for one PRF while the target is at the blind range of the other PRF.

 The blind velocity for a specific pulse repetition frequency (PRF) is an integer multiple of the following, which causes the signal to have zero doppler.

 The blind range for a specific PRF is an integer multiple of the distance between transmit pulses, which is when the reflected pulse arrives at the same time as when the transmitter fires.

 This leaves a series of detection gaps at discrete velocity and range combinations.

 These detection gaps are filled in by using three or more alternating PRF in the detection scheme.

 An L-Band transmitter using a 3 kHz and 4 kHz PRF pair has the following characteristics.